-The director will schedule a meeting with parents to notify them of the Center's concern and will prepare a current list of possible resources.
-At the meeting, the director will provide to the parents a written statement including the reason for recommending a referral for additional services, a brief summary of the observations teachers have made of the child and any efforts the Center may have made to accommodate the child's needs.
+The director will schedule a meeting with parents/guardians to notify them of the Center's concern and will prepare a current list of possible resources.
+At the meeting, the director will provide the parents/guardians a written statement including the reason for recommending a referral for additional services, a summary of the observations teachers have made of the child, and any efforts the Center may have made to accommodate the child's needs.

-The director will offer assistance to the child's parents when making the referral.
-Parents should be encouraged to call or request an evaluation in writing.
-If parents need extra support, the Center may, with written parental consent, confer with the relevant referral agency.
+The director will offer assistance to the child's parents/guardians when making the referral.
+Parents/guardians should be encouraged to call or request an evaluation in writing.
+If parents/guardians need extra support, the Center may, with written parent/guardian consent, confer with the relevant referral agency.

-If a child is under the age of three (3), the director shall inform the child's parents of the availability of services provided by Early Intervention Programs.
+If a child is under the age of three (3), the director shall inform the child's parents/guardians of the availability of services provided by Early Intervention Programs.

-If the child is at least 3 years of age or older, the director shall inform the child's parents of the availability of services (offered through their local public school) and their rights, including the right to appeal, under Chapter 766.
+If the child is at least 3 years of age or older, the director shall inform the child's parents/guardians of the availability of services (offered through their local public school) and their rights, including the right to appeal, under Chapter 766.